Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Related work

-{\bf Ensemble methods.} In deep learning, ensemble methods often used to solve the two key issues, uncertainty estimations~\cite{wen2020batchensemble, abdar2021review} and out-of-distribution robustness~\cite{havasi2020training, dusenberry2020efficient, wenzel2020hyperparameter}.
-In reinforcement learning, using ensemble to enhance value function estimation was widely studied, such as, averaging a Q-ensemble~\cite{anschel2017averaged, peer2021ensemble}, bootstrapped actor-critic architecture~\cite{kalweit2017uncertainty, zheng122018self}, calculate uncertainty to reweight sample transitions~\cite{lee2021sunrise}, minimization over ensemble estimates~\cite{lan2020maxmin, chen2021randomized} and update the actor with a value ensemble~\cite{kuznetsov2020controlling, chen2021randomized}.
+{\bf Ensemble methods}.
+In deep learning, ensemble methods often used to solve the two key issues, uncertainty estimations~\cite{wen2020batchensemble, abdar2021review} and out-of-distribution robustness~\cite{havasi2020training, dusenberry2020efficient, wenzel2020hyperparameter}.
+In reinforcement learning, using ensemble to enhance value function estimation was widely studied, such as, averaging a Q-ensemble~\cite{anschel2017averaged, peer2021ensemble}, bootstrapped actor-critic architecture~\cite{kalweit2017uncertainty, zheng122018self}, calculate uncertainty to reweight sample transitions~\cite{lee2020sunrise}, minimization over ensemble estimates~\cite{lan2020maxmin, chen2021randomized} and update the actor with a value ensemble~\cite{kuznetsov2020controlling, chen2021randomized}.

-A high-level policy can be distilled from a policy ensemble ~\cite{chen2019off, badia2020agent57} by density-based selection~\cite{saphal2020seerl}, selection through elimination~\cite{saphal2020seerl}, choosing action that max all Q-functions ~\cite{lee2021sunrise, parker2020effective,jung2020population}, Thompson Sampling~\cite{parker2020effective} and sliding-window UCBs~\cite{badia2020agent57}.
+A high-level policy can be distilled from a policy ensemble ~\cite{chen2019off, badia2020agent57} by density-based selection~\cite{saphal2020seerl}, selection through elimination~\cite{saphal2020seerl}, choosing action that max all Q-functions ~\cite{lee2020sunrise, parker2020effective,jung2020population}, Thompson Sampling~\cite{parker2020effective} and sliding-window UCBs~\cite{badia2020agent57}.
 Leveraging uncertainty estimations of the ensemble, ~\cite{osband2016deep, kalweit2017uncertainty, zheng122018self} simulated training different policies with a multi-head architecture independently to generate diverse exploratory behaviors.

 Ensemble methods were also used to learn joint state presentation to improve sample efficiency.
 There were two main methods: multi-heads ~\cite{osband2016deep, kalweit2017uncertainty, zheng122018self, goyal2019reinforcement} and UVFA~\cite{schaul2015universal, badia2020never, badia2020agent57}.
-This paper uses uncertainty estimation to reduce value overestimation bias, a simple max operator to get the best policy, and learning joint state presentation with UVFA.
+In this paper, we uses uncertainty estimation to reduce value overestimation bias, a simple max strategy to to get the best policy and learning joint state presentation with UVFA.